Sabbath Keeping

 And it shall come to pass, if thou shalt hearken diligently unto the voice of the LORD thy God, to observe and to do all his commandments which I command thee this day, that the LORD thy God will set thee on high above all nations of the earth: and all these blessings shall come on thee, and overtake thee, if thou shalt hearken unto the voice of the LORD thy God. … But it shall come to pass, if thou wilt not hearken unto the voice of the LORD thy God, to observe to do all his commandments and his statutes which I command thee this day; that all these curses shall come upon thee, and overtake thee.

-The Sabbath was not made to be a burden, but a blessing to the human race, and those who keep it partake in the blessing on a weekly basis.
-In Deuteronomy 28 God also pronounces other blessings on those who keep His commandments, including the fourth.
+The Sabbath was not made to be a burden, but a blessing to the human race.
+Those who keep it partake of that blessing on a weekly basis.
+In Deuteronomy 28, God pronounces additional blessings on those who keep His commandments, including the fourth.

 How is the Sabbath to be kept?